-Parents are invited into school to meet with class teachers and/or the SENCo at the earliest opportunity if it is felt that a child is not making adequate progress or if it is felt that they may have a Special Educational Need or Disability.
+Parents are invited into school to meet with parents at the earliest opportunity if it is felt that a child is not making adequate progress or if it is felt that they may have a Special Educational Need or Disability.
 Parents are always consulted before a child is formally recorded as having SEND.